charmoniumQ/PROBE/probe_src/probe_frontend/README.md

 ### Probe record directory

-The exact format of the probe record directory is defined by libprobe and not part of this tool's spec, however a best-effort explanation is still given.
+The format of the probe record directory is defined by libprobe and not part of this tool's spec, however a best-effort explanation is still given.

 - Each probe record directory is composed of a top-level directory containing one or more PID directories.